CarvunisLab/iRibo/README.md

 Options:
 - --Output=path/to/output_folder: Designate output directory.
 - --Threads=1: Specify thread count.
-- --ExcludeChr=none: Chromosomes/contigs to exclude.
+- --ExcludeChr=none: Comma-delimited list of chromosomes/contigs to exclude from analysis.
 Default is none.
 Example: --ExcludeChr=chr1,chr8,chrM
-- --ExcludeOverlapGene=True: Exclude nORFs overlapping canonical genes on the same strand.
+- --ExcludeOverlapGene=True: Exclude noncanonical ORFs overlapping canonical CDSs on the same strand from analysis.
 - --FDR=0.05: Define desired false discovery rate.
 - --Scrambles=100: Set number of scrambles to calculate FDR.

-WIll run faster with less scrambles, if enough data is processed to maintain robustness.
+Description of translated_orfs.csv:
+This file contains the same information as the candidate_orfs file for ORFs inferred to be translated at the specified FDR, but with three additional columns:

+- in_frame_reads: number of reads mapping to first codon positions (i.e., in-frame reads) on the ORF
+- Expression-level: ribo-seq read count divided by the length of the ORF in nucleotides
+- p_value: the p-value for binomial test for three nucleotide periodicity.

 ------------------------------------------------------------------------------